RentDynamics/ng-common/README.md

 ```

 ## rd-modal
-defines the modal content and exposes the rd-modal instance to the parent component. can be used alongside the
+Defines the modal content and exposes the rd-modal instance to the parent component.
+Can be used alongside the
 convenience [rd-modal-show-button], [rd-modal-hide-button], and the [rd-modal-toggle-button]. (convenience/safety directives)

 ### <rd-modal options="amenitiesModalOptions" /> modal-options bootstrap declaration (inclusion optional)